vague-theme/vague.yazi/README.md

 └── theme.toml
 ```

-To set it as your dark flavor, change the content of your `theme.toml` to:
+To set it as your dark flavor, change the content of your `theme.toml` file to:

 ```toml
 [flavor]